pangenome/pggb/README.md

 ### defining the base alignment with wfmash

-Four parameters passed to `wfmash` are essential for establishing the basic structure of the pangenome:
+Three parameters passed to `wfmash` are essential for establishing the basic structure of the pangenome:

 - `-s[N], --segment-length=[N]` is the length of the mapped and aligned segment
 - `-p[%], --map-pct-id=[%]` is the percentage identity minimum in the _mapping_ step